skoch/artistic-elements/README.md

    1. [rollup.js](https://rollupjs.org/guide/en/)
    2. [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/)

-These artistic components were a result of, years ago, creating [swi{css}ted](https://swissted.koch.dev) with Styled Components in React and then using that work as the base for these Web Components which are Lit components.
+These artistic components were a result of, years ago, creating [swi{css}ted](https://swissted.koch.dev) with Styled Components in React and then using that work as the base for these ([Lit](https://lit.dev/)) Web Components.

 ## Development